Michigan Wrongful Death Attorneys

 Relatives entitled to pursue a wrongful death lawsuit include surviving spouses, children, parents, grandparents, brothers and sisters, and stepchildren of the deceased victim.

 What Damages Does The Wrongful Death Act Permit Relatives To Recover?

-Generally under the Michigan Wrongful Death Act, close relatives of a deceased victim can seek compensation for loss of financial support, loss of services, and perhaps most importantly, loss of the love, affection, companionship and society of their loved one.
+Generally, close relatives of a deceased individual can seek compensation for the loss of financial support, the loss of services, and perhaps most importantly, the loss of the love, affection, companionship and society of their loved one.